Frank Rosin: Celebrity Chef

 In 1996, at the age of 30, he was first seen on WDR television as part of a cooking show.
 Since 2008, he has been active in television and appeared, among other shows, on the reality TV cooking competition Fast Food Duell.
 Furthermore, he is the protagonist of the coaching format Rosins Restaurants – Ein Sternekoch räumt auf!
 (Rosins Restaurants - A top chef tidies up!), which airs on Kabel Eins.

 In the ZDF show Topfgeldjäger (with a pun in German: bounty pan hunter), hosted by Steffen Henssler, he served as a permanent judge from August 2010 to August 2013.
 Additionally, Rosin was a coach and judge on the Sat.1 cooking casting show The Taste from 2013 to 2024.
 In 2014, he hosted Hell’s Kitchen on Sat.1, where celebrities competed against each other.
 In 2017, he worked as a voice actor for the animated film Storks – Adventures in Flight.
 In 2022, Rosin appeared with his own new show titled Rosins Heldenküche (Rosins Herokitchen) on Kabel Eins.

 Since 2023, together with Alexander Kumptner and Ali Güngörmüş, he has been featured in the Kabel Eins series Roadtrip Amerika – Drei Spitzenköche auf vier Rädern (Roadtrip America - Three top chefs on four wheels), where they travel across America in multiple episodes.
 They explore American cuisine as well as various American cultural quirks from a European perspective.

 Critique

 In episode six of the television show Wer kocht das Beste für die Gäste?
 (Who cooks best for the guests?), Rosin cooked live crayfish, which led to a complaint by the German Animal Welfare Federation for animal cruelty.

-Privat
+Private Life

 Rosin has two daughters and a son, and was married from 2006 to 2019.
 He is a fan of FC Schalke 04 and is affectionately called "Rose" in the fan community.